jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 >
 >__CM Dev__: _Silence_

 This is an excellent example of the [Principle of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) (POLA).
-The code did something that absolutely astonished me once I was alerted.
+The code did something that absolutely astonished me once I was alerted of the actual behavior.
 This project was the poster child for POLA.
 I'm sure I'll include more POLA examples in the future.
 (TBD)

 The only way to get around this issue was to create a bespoke XML file with my own TimeOut value.
 It was a pain, since the XML grammar rules were extremely confusing.
 I never figured them out.
 The XML parser developer was on my team.
 Whenever I needed a new XML file, I would describe what I needed to him, and he'd guide me.
 I have no idea how our application developers would ever figure out how to use it.